justinfagnani/dom-templating-api-proposal/EXPLAINER.md

   to an attribute, property or event.
 - Simple: The additional syntax should be easy to type.
 - Intuitive: The syntax should evoke the intention.
+- Safe: Low chance of collision with real attribute names.

 In this proposal we suggest using single-character prefixes for properties and events as in Vue's shorthand versions and Lit.
 In addition, we suggest the `?`